istana/bigpicture/README.md

 there's no funnier thing than to see helpless wordpress blog to be spammed with links and fake comments.
 Or phpBB forums.
 Very "funny"

+### 14. embedded analytics, is aware of article or image

+belongs under 5., but is important enough to have own declaration.
+Analytics interface is essential to track the life of the web site and of the content.
+It serves also for our narcisstic side to show us how glorious we are.
+Also for seeing the impact of our troll article or our marketing campaign.

+Google analyics is fine I guess.
+While I never used it much, I always imagined much simpler interface and I couldn't work with that shit every day.
+Piwik is also fine, but the interface is too big and wasting space.